pathfindertogami/pridefetchrs/README.md

 # pridefetchrs
 System fetch script inspired by [pridefetch](https://github.com/SpyHoodle/pridefetch) and but with more flags(every flag i could get from [pronouns.page](https://en.pronouns.page/terminology))
-# requirements
-- cargo
 # installation
 ```
 git clone https://github.com/pathfindertogami/pridefetchrs.git
 cd pridefetchrs
 cargo install --path .
 ```

 # usage
-if you run `pridefetchrs` for the first time, config menu will open
+when you run `pridefetchrs` for the first time, you will be prompted to select default flag

 `pridefetchrs -f <flag>` to display exact flag

 `pridefetchrs -l` to list all available flags

-`pridefetchrs -c` to open config menu
+`pridefetchrs -c` to reselect default flag

+# adding custom flags

+comments in src/flags.rs explain how you can add your own flags

+also, feel free to commit them if you want

 # why this exist